Expat in Holland

 Other Dutch tax return deductions are:

 If you – as working expat – have a husband or wife who doesn’t work, he or she can be entitled to the ‘spouse tax credit‘.
 This refund can be as much as EUR 193 (2022) and EUR 379 (2021).
-In 2023 this tax credit will no longer be paid out to the least-earning partner.
+In 2023 this tax credit will no longer be paid out to the non-working spouse.

 Please note that if your partner lives abroad the whole year, then he/she is not entitled to this tax refund.
 He or she is then not considered as a tax partner or qualifying non-resident tax payer.